Credible Nutrition education from qualified health care professionals. Learn from the experts now.

 Try this complimentary course to get a taste of what Megabite is all about.
-Dietitian Rachel Scrivin includes hydration guidelines, and introduces the different macronutrients and how they affect athletic performance, so you can train and compete at your best!
+Dietitian Rachel Scrivin introduces the different macronutrients and how they affect athletic performance, and includes hydration guidelines so you can train and compete at your best!

 Professor Louise Burke provides an overview of the history of fluid guidelines for endurance sport, and the evolution of the latest hydration recommendations.
 Prof. Burke discusses the implications of over-hydration and Exercise Associated Hyponatremia, and provides clear guidelines for symptoms, treatment and prevention.